Access

 About our venue

-Our building is fully wheelchair accessible, and there is a wheelchair accessible lift to all floors.
-There is an accessible toilet on Level 2 and in the basement.
+Our building is wheelchair accessible, and there is a wheelchair accessible lift to all floors.
+There are accessible toilets on Level 2 and in the basement, which are gender-neutral.
+There are gender-neutral toilets on level 2, 3 and in the basement.
 There's an infra-red Sennheiser system for sound amplification in both theatre spaces.

 The Weston